Candle Making Additives | Candle Additives Guide

 Beeswax and Petrolatum

-Beeswax is added to a wax blend to increase the turn time of the candle.
+Beeswax is added to a wax blend to increase the burn time of the candle.
 Petrolatum is used to soften the wax and to enhance the melt pool.

 Luster Crystals